 Favorite Ways to Use It

 - Bread: We love to spread it on warm homemade bread, homemade biscuits or breakfast muffins.
+It also adds a delicious sweet touch to my favorite cinnamon apple muffins.

 - Oatmeal: Mix it in with your morning oatmeal or overnight oats and add some sliced apples, nut butter, chopped nuts, yogurt and chocolate chips (picture below).
 Seriously delicious.